ArcticMicrobialEcology/puukkosuo-soil-microbes2021/README.md

 The repository contains the used Greening Lab metabolic marker gene database in:
 -  `databases/metmarkdb/`

-The repository does not contain the purchased and used KEGG prokaryotic gene amino acid sequence database used in the analysis.
+The repository does not contain the purchased and used KEGG prokaryotic gene amino acid sequence database.

 The repository does not contain the downloaded specific versions of the anvi'o KEGG database or the downloaded KEGG gene to KO mappings by the scripts: